Microelectromechanical Systems (MEMS) Laboratory, located

 The MEMS Chemistry Lab (Hamerschlag Hall 1214/1216), located next to the characterization area, houses a XACTIX XeF2 silicon etcher, Kurt Lesker sputtering system, Indel sputtering/evaporation system, Si oxidation furnace, Dektak profilometer, resist spinner, UV flood exposure unit, ellipsometer and wet chemical benches.
 In January 2003, the lab installed a Heidelberg Instruments DWL66 laser photolithography system for direct-write resist exposure down to 0.8 µm features.
 The system includes gray-scale exposure for 3D feature patterning and backside alignment.

 A full suite of RF characterization equipment is housed in the RF-MEMS Laboratory Annex (Roberts Hall 324).
-The equipment is integrated into a computer-controlled system housing a Cascade Microtech Summit 6" Semiautomatic pico-guarded thermal probe station (with three RF probe positioners), Agilent E4440 PSA 26.5 GHz Spectrum Analyzer, E8364A PNA 50 GHz Microwave Network Analyzer, E8251 PSG-A 20 GHz Modulated Microwave Signal Generator, E8241 PSG-L 20 GHz High-Power Microwave Signal Generator, and E4419B Dual Power Meter.
+The equipment is integrated into a computer-controlled system housing a Cascade Microtech Summit 6" Semiautomatic pico-guarded thermal probe station (with four RF probe positioners), Agilent E4440 PSA 26.5 GHz Spectrum Analyzer, E8364A PNA 50 GHz Microwave Network Analyzer, E8251 PSG-A 20 GHz Modulated Microwave Signal Generator, E8241 PSG-L 20 GHz High-Power Microwave Signal Generator, and E4419B Dual Power Meter.

 The MEMS Lab has access to the Carnegie Mellon Nanofabrication Facility (Hamerschlag Hall F-Level), which includes a 4,000 square foot cleanroom, three thin film labs, and a photo reduction darkroom.
 Process equipment includes a STS deep silicon ICP reactive-ion etcher, Plasma Therm 790 reactive-ion etcher, fourteen vacuum deposition systems, Karl-Suss MJB3 and MA56 aligners, GCA 4800 projection mask aligners, barrel ethers, reactive-ion etcher, ion beam miller and deposition systems, and a Micrion 2500 5-nm focused-ion beam etching and deposition system.